justin0979/jbook/README.md

 # JBook project from Udemy course

-Project will mimick code.io with accepting user code and outputting code by using esbuild to process the code in the browser.
+This in-progress project will mimick code.io with accepting user code and outputting code by using esbuild to process the code in the browser.

-# 2 Main Development Branches
+## 2 Main Development Branches

+Each branch has its own README to address any encountered issues.

 `cra` uses create-react-app.